robertdigital/FederatedSecurityModule/README.md

 ### Disclaimer

 This is an active research project which I am currently working on.
 All information is provided "AS IS" and may change without notice.
-I have provided these resources in case the community wants to give me any feedback.
+I have provided this resource for the purposes of feedback and public dissemination of my research ideas.